DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 You will not need to pay an agent or any other third party to complete your application.
 Any agency or person contacting you offering to apply for the IRP on your behalf is likely to be fraudulent.
 [Avoid and report internet scams and phishing](https://www.gov.uk/report-suspicious-emails-websites-phishing).

-### Visiting the UK more than 3 months before the start of your job

-Your eligibility for the international relocation payment (IRP) will not be affected if you spend short periods in the UK at a time more than 3 months before the start of your job.

-Example 1: You travel to attend a job interview in the UK under a Standard Visitor visa in May 2024.
-You return home, and learn you have been given the job, which starts in September 2024.
-You apply for a Skilled Worker visa in June 2024, 3 months before the start of your job.
-You move to the UK in July 2024.
-You will still be eligible for the IRP.

-You will also still be eligible for the IRP if you live in another part of the UK (for example, Scotland or Wales) as long as you are employed in a school in England.

-If you are in any doubt about meeting the 3-month requirement, please email us for advice before planning your move.

 ### Using the international relocation payment to support your visa application

 You will not be able to use eligibility for the international relocation payment in your visa application as proof that you have enough money to support yourself.

-### Subject eligibility

-The international relocation payment (IRP) has been limited to languages and physics because non-UK teachers play an important part in teaching these priority subjects.
-The Department for Education is piloting the IRP to encourage more non-UK teachers in these subjects to bring their skills, experience and potential to English schools.

 ### Payment

 The international relocation payment (IRP) cannot be paid to you in advance, before you take up your teaching job.
 This is because eligibility requirement checks can only be completed after you’ve arrived in England.

 In order to be paid the IRP, you must have a UK bank account in your name (this can be digital).
-The IRP cannot be paid into a building society account (building societies are financial institutions owned by members that offer banking services).
+The IRP cannot be paid into a building society account.

 You must also have a [UK National Insurance number](https://www.gov.uk/apply-national-insurance-number).
 You can apply for this once you arrive in England, as long as your visa gives you the right to work and you have a confirmed job.